sjeng/risk-based-withdrawal-calculator/README.md

 ### Enhanced Monte Carlo (Optional)

 Enhanced mode runs a second simulation using log-normal returns with AR(1) mean reversion.
 This helps model sequence effects more conservatively by allowing downturns to be followed by recoveries and vice versa.
 Results are shown side-by-side with the standard MC run for comparison.
+The mean reversion strength is controlled by an autocorrelation coefficient (default -0.10).

 ## Usage